 Custom Graphs and Reports

-To install a plugin, simply drag the .upl file into the Understand GUI.
-You will be asked if you want to install the plugin or edit it.
+To install a plugin, simply drag the .upl file into the Understand GUI, or you can manually place it in one of the following locations:

 Download these graphs by right clicking and selecting “Save As”.
 After installation project level graphs can be run by selecting Graphs->Project Graphs -> [Plugin Name].
 Entity Specific graphs can be run by selecting the entity and then Graphs -> Graphs for [Entity Name] -> [Plugin Name].